Half Dollar, Draped Bust, Coin Type from United States - detailed information

 The recurring number 13 refers to the 13 original states.
 The arrows and olive branch together symbolise that the United States has "a strong desire for peace, but will always be ready for war".
 The eagle has its head turned towards the arrows - unlike later versions where it looks towards the olive branch, to symbolise a preference for peace.

 Around, the name of the country: UNITED STATES OF AMERICA.
+Value and denomination are not displayed on the coin.

 Reverse Inscription UNITED STATES OF AMERICA